🗽 Free New York Landlord Forms

 RPAPL § 711(1)

-For serious violations (illegal activity, repeated violations).
-No opportunity to cure—tenant must vacate.
-Requires specific grounds.
+For serious violations including illegal activity or repeated breaches.
+No opportunity to cure — tenant must vacate.
+Requires specific legal grounds.

 Create Notice →